symphonyoss/ContainerJS/packages/api-electron-demo/README.md

-# Symphony API for Electron Demo
+# ContainerJS API for Electron Demo

-This project provides a demonstration of the Symphony Desktop Wrapper API within Electron.
+This project provides a demonstration of ContainerJS which follows the Symphony Desktop Wrapper API within Electron.

 ## Usage